-We currently support the following Social media platforms (as of April 2023).
-To check out how they'll look in a report we've added a sample to our demo book here.
+We currently support the following Social media platforms (as of November 2023).

 What metrics do you collect?